Mobileye Global Inc. (MBLY) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for Mobileye Global Inc. (MBLY) is $47.86, which is $10.05 above the current market price.
-The public float for MBLY is 88.27M and currently, short sellers hold a 14.10% of that float.
-On August 16, 2023, MBLY’s average trading volume was 3.21M shares.
+The average price estimated by analysts for MBLY is $48.10, which is $13.52 above than the current price.
+The public float for MBLY is 88.27M, and at present, short sellers hold a 14.10% of that float.
+The average trading volume of MBLY on August 22, 2023 was 3.25M shares.

 MBLY’s Market Performance

-MBLY’s stock has seen a -1.32% decrease for the week, with a -12.13% drop in the past month and a -0.50% fall in the past quarter.
-The volatility ratio for the week is 2.99%, and the volatility levels for the past 30 days are at 3.77% for Mobileye Global Inc. The simple moving average for the past 20 days is -3.18% for MBLY’s stock, with a 1.07% simple moving average for the past 200 days.
+MBLY’s stock has seen a -10.17% decrease for the week, with a -14.79% drop in the past month and a -15.18% fall in the past quarter.
+The volatility ratio for the week is 3.70%, and the volatility levels for the past 30 days are at 3.64% for Mobileye Global Inc. The simple moving average for the last 20 days is -9.24% for MBLY’s stock, with a simple moving average of -8.57% for the last 200 days.

 Analysts’ Opinion of MBLY